 The directory has a searchable database of doctor profiles, dentists, and hospitals.
 When looking for practitioners on Healthgrades, patients are able to narrow in on the result based on insurance, review/rating, gender, age, distance, as well as availability.

-A practitioner is rated from 1 to 5 star on other criteria such as:
+A practitioner is rated from 1 to 5 stars on other criteria such as:

 Ease of scheduling urgent appointments